varunchopra-08/RealTime_Chat/README.md

 Prerequisites
 Node.js & npm installed: nodejs.org

+🔗 Socket Events
+Here are the socket events used in this app:
 | **Event**       | **Direction**    | **Payload**              | **Description**                   |
 | --------------- | ---------------- | ------------------------ | --------------------------------- |
 | `add user`      | Client → Server  | `username`               | Add/join a user to the chat       |